20 Best Ski Resorts In Canada: Experts Guide

 The terrain varies between beautiful groomers, challenging steeps, and expert-level chutes.
 Every skill level will find something enjoyable at Lake Louise, and it’s a manageable mountain to navigate after a bit of orientation.
 Experts love the extreme terrain, while intermediates and beginners love the long-groomed runs with stunning views.

 The cold climate ensures Lake Louise has one of the longest seasons in Canada, from November to May!
 While it is no powder mecca, the average snowfall is around 400-500 centimeters a year.
 The snow that does manage to fall on the mountain is of good quality, as the dry air and cold climates make for great snow.
-It can also be an incredibly rocky on years with low snowfall, I’ve nearly killed one of my boards in a chute.
+It can also be incredibly rocky on years with low snowfall—locals are very familiar with P-Tex.

-Banff has an ample amount to offer visitors as one of the best resort towns in Canada.
-If skiing isn’t the only focus you can make a whole trip around Banff with a wealth of activities and sights off the ski hill.
-Plus there is more than just Lake Louise in Banff as there are three ski resorts Mt.
+Banff is one of the best resort towns in Canada, and it has plenty to offer visitors.
+If skiing isn’t your only focus, you can make a whole trip around Banff with a wealth of activities and sights off the ski hill.
+Plus, there is more than just Lake Louise in Banff, as there are three ski resorts: Mt.
 Norquay, Banff Sunshine Village, and Lake Louise, known as SkiBig3.

 Learn More About Lake Louise